 If you're ready to import:

-1) Check the Automatically insert new products from your Amazon account box.
+1) Check the Import Items from Amazon box.

 2) Select the correct: